 Classic Jelly Cakes

-The jelly cakes or lamington slices are small vanilla cakes prepared by sandwiched with cream, coated in jelly and tossed in coconut.
-These lamington bites are so heavenly and delectable that you enjoy full of yummy raspberry jell and crunchy coconut top with a delicate cream-filled sponge in each bite.
+The jelly cakes, or lamington slices, are small vanilla cakes prepared, sandwiched with cream, coated in jelly, and tossed in coconut.
+These lamington bites are so heavenly and delectable that you enjoy a full yummy raspberry jelly and crunchy coconut top with a delicate cream-filled sponge in each bite.

-These lamington cakes are all-time loved old-fashioned Australian desserts.
+These lamington cakes are all-time loved, old-fashioned Australian desserts.
 Classic jelly cakes are round in shape and baked using gem iron.
-Nowadays, gem iron is difficult to find.
-So, these cakes can bake in a patty cake pan or muffin tray.
-The other alternative is to bake it in a cake pan and then cut it into squares like I am using in this recipe.
+Nowadays, gem iron is hard to find.
+So, bake them in a patty cake pan or muffin tray.
+The other alternative is to bake it in a cake pan and then cut it into squares like I did in this recipe.

-Self-raising flour: I use self-raising flour for making these yummy lamingtons.
-You can also use all-purpose flour but make sure to add baking powder.
+Self-raising flour: I use self-raising flour for these yummy lamingtons.
+You can also use all-purpose flour, but make sure to add baking powder and baking soda.

 Butter: Softened to room temperature.
 I use unsalted butter.
 The best is to keep it outside at room temperature for half an hour before baking a cake.
 You can also use a salted one.

-Raspberry Jelly crystals: To prepare raspberry lamingtons, you need a jelly that you can make using raspberry-flavoured Jello crystals.
-Use any flavoured jelly if raspberry is not your preference.
+Raspberry Jelly crystals: To prepare raspberry lamingtons, you need a jelly that you can make using raspberry-flavored Jello crystals.
+Use any flavored jelly if raspberry is not your preference.

-Thickened Cream: The thickened cream for this recipe contains 35 % fat content.
-Make sure whatever cream you take must have at least 30 per cent milkfat to get the whipped cream out of it.
+Thickened Cream: The thickened cream used in this recipe has a 35% fat content.
+The cream you use must have at least 30 percent milkfat to achieve the whipped cream effect.
+Learn how to whip cream by hand whisk!

 See the recipe card for quantities.

-The jello cakes are easy but take a longer time to prepare.
-The hardest part of making these cakes is knowing the perfect consistency of jelly for coating.
-It must partly set to stick to the cake slices.
-If it does not set half-set, it will soak into the sponge, leaving the cake stained and soggy.
-If jelly sets completely, it will be late to stick to the slices.
+The jam coconut sponge cake is easy but takes a longer time to prepare.
+The hardest part of making these cakes is knowing the perfect consistency of the jelly for coating.
+It must be partly set to stick to the cake slices.
+It will soak into the sponge if not set to the required consistency, making them stained and soggy.
+If the jelly sets completely, it will be too late to coat the slices.

 The perfect consistency is like when it is in a state of jelly but still stir-able.